ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 ## A grey kitchen with wooden elements – how to design it?

-One of the most popular and at the same time most impressive kitchen design is **grey kitchen with wooden elements**.
+One of the most popular and at the same time most impressive kitchen design is a **grey kitchen with wooden elements**.
 If it's improperly arranged, however, it might look poorly.
 Knowledge of the basic rules of designing a grey kitchen can help you achieve the intended result and create a **stylish interior** that you will enjoy for a long time.

 ### A trendy kitchen – grey with wooden counter

 One of the most popular current trends is **matching grey kitchen with wood** in any color.
 Wood usually appears in the form of kitchen counters or a table.

 **A light-grey kitchen** looks best with a very pale, almost white wood.
 When it comes to dark, graphite-grey color, all shades of grey fit well.
-You might go for a bold contrast, choosing light wood or give the interior a warmer look by combining **grey kitchen cabinets with yellow or orange shaded wooden counters.** Dark wood matched with grey fronts might bring elegance to the room but at the same time it makes the interior look "heavier".
-It might be problematic for homeowners who love subtle designs.
+You might go for a bold contrast, choosing light wood or give the interior a warmer look by combining **grey kitchen cabinets with yellow or orange shaded wooden counters.** Dark wood matched with grey fronts might bring elegance to the room but at the same time it makes the interior look "heavier."
+It might be an issue for homeowners who love subtle designs.

 {:.distinction.distinction-warning}

 Regardless of the color you choose, wood used in the kitchen should always be laminated.
 It makes it easier to clean, which is very important in case of difficult, heavy stains, such as oil.

-## Grey and white kitchen, loft style – give a unique character to your furniture
+## A grey and white kitchen, loft style – give a unique character to your furniture

-Grey kitchen with wood might look interesting when designed in loft style. it's an unique and unusual way to **give a fresh look and bring out the** **character** from ordinary grey furniture.
+A grey kitchen with wood might look interesting when designed in loft style.
+It's a unique and unusual way to **give a fresh look and bring out the** **character** from ordinary grey furniture.
 Loft style usually uses ordinary materials in their **raw and natural form**.
 They might be, for instance: concrete, wood, stone or brick.

 A grey kitchen in loft style is perfect for anybody who loves **interesting and unexceptional interiors**, as it contains a lot of unusual aesthetical solutions.
-A prevalent element of loft interiors is using a classic combination of two colors – **grey and white**.
-Quite a popular solution for this style are **brick** or **concrete walls**.
+A prevalent element of loft interiors features using a classic combination of two colors – **grey and white**.
+Quite a popular solution for this style involves **brick** or **concrete walls**.

 A **loft style grey kitchen** uses not always practical, but great looking accessories, such as long **hanging lamps without shade**, suspended ceiling or elements made of steel.

 {:.distinction.distinction-information}

 The central element of a loft style grey kitchen is usually a metal island with wooden or stone counter, used for preparing and eating meals.
-This solution is not only very trendy, but also highly functional.
+This solution is not only very trendy but also highly functional.

 {% fig %}